IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 (**GWH__SW: audience?
 Is this only for publishers, or possibly advertisers also? (advertisers with apps?)**)

-This page is intended for mobile application publishers who want to integrate with UID2 with changes only within their mobile application.
+This page is intended for mobile app publishers who want to integrate with UID2 with changes only within their mobile app.

 This guide does not apply to publishers who want to use a Private Operator, or who want to generate tokens server-side.
 Those publishers should follow the [Client-Server Integration Guide for Mobile](integration-mobile-client-server.md).